descardi-b/blueberry-swirl-note-taker/README.md

 # blueberry-swirl-note-taker
-A scrumtious note taking app for professional ladies
+A scrumtious little note taking app for professional ladies

 ## Welcome to the Blueberry Swirl Note Taker
 Here's a handy application for any hacker babes looking to: